wavester/site/README.md

-# Wavy's personal page
+# wavy's little internet corner
-### My website used for blogging stupid shit that no one cares about lol.
+### everything about the man himself.